sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/overlay.rst

 **Repeated overlays on RGB base clip**

-When doing repeated partial overlays on an RGB base clip, the unchanged parts of the base clip may undergo a RGB→YV24→RGB conversion for each call to Overlay, producing a progressive loss of color accuracy.
+For modes, where RGB is not directly supported, when doing repeated partial overlays on an RGB base clip, the unchanged parts of the base clip may undergo a RGB→YV24→RGB conversion for each call to Overlay, producing a progressive loss of color accuracy.
 In these situations, it is better to convert the base clip to 4:4:4 format (e.g. YV24) before doing the overlays and convert back to RGB afterwards.
-Remember, that "Blend" does not convert from RGB.
+Remember, that "blend", "add", and "subtract" do not convert from RGB.

 Conditional Variables
 ---------------------